 Your Table and Chairs as a Wheel of Life

 Another tool leveraged in Co-Active Coaching is the Wheel of Life.
 It helps assess where you are regarding various aspects of your life.
 You can then choose which aspects you are potentially feeling a need to change.
 However, you can leverage each aspect when confronted with a life impacting decision.
 Instead of using such a wheel to assess your dilemma, imagine each of these perspectives as names tags of guests.
 Then, sit in each seat.
 Now, consider how each aspect of your life would be impacted by each option you have to choose from.
+Consider adding an arrow in each section that is either pointing in or out – indicating which way things seems to be moving.

 Imagine a choice between staying in your current job A, or jobs offers B and C. How would you image each of these aspects of your life to be impacted by each possibility?